topiaruss/spray/doc/tests/output.rst

 Building a template registry as a pre-req
 -----------------------------------------

+** Note that we are using a very simple template for this doc.
+The model we will use  for spray messaging will have two levels of templating.
+One level where we  take the text defined in the spreadsheet as our template and insert data.
+You could  call that "content templating".
+And the other level which has more to do with graphic layout.
+You could call that "layout templating".
+The templating that's happening in these docs is effectively a mixture of both.

   >>> from spray import output
   >>> reg = output.TemplateRegistry()

 Register a default template.
-Key is ''
+The key for a default template is always ''.

   >>> reg.register('', 'Hello {{ name }}!')

-We can use the registry's convenience method, so we don't need to handle the template object directly
+We can use the registry's convenience method, so we don't need to access the template object directly

   >>> reg.render(dict(name='John'))
   u'Hello John!'

+Let's add a longer template, and test it

+  >>> reg.register('longer', 'Hello {{ name }}!
+You are a valued friend!')
+  >>> reg.render(dict(name='John'), style='longer')
+  u'Hello John!
+You are a valued friend!'

 Looking up an output channel